Troubleshooting

 \Tracy\Debugger::log('hello');

-Tracy will inform you why it cannot log.
+Tracy will tell you why it cannot log.
 The cause might be insufficient permissions to write to the log/ directory.

-One of the most common reasons for a 500 error is outdated cache.
-While Nette smartly updates the cache automatically in development mode, in production mode it focuses on maximizing performance, and clearing the cache after each code modification is up to you.
+One of the most common reasons for a 500 error is an outdated cache.
+While Nette smartly updates the cache automatically in development mode, in production mode, it focuses on maximizing performance, and clearing the cache after each code modification is your responsibility.
 Try deleting temp/cache.

 Error 404, Routing Not Working

-When all pages (except the homepage) return a 404 error, it looks like a server configuration problem for pretty URLs.
+When all pages (except the homepage) return a 404 error, it seems like a server configuration problem for pretty URLs.

 To avoid manually clearing the cache on the production server after every modification, enable development mode for your IP address in the Bootstrap.php file: